 Follow the steps below to use vertex snapping:

-Select the Mesh you want to manipulate and make sure the Move tool is active.
+Select the Mesh you want to manipulate and make sure the Move tool or the Transform tool is active.

 Press and hold the V key to activate the vertex snapping mode.